zulekhan/fizzbuzz/README.md

 just run the following command  without getting into the details of how it
 works: `pip install pytest`.
 1. Run the tests.
 We won't be covering testing with python in this course.
 Use the following command to run the tests: `pytest test_fizz.py`.
-If you would like to read more about it [here](https://realpython.com/python-testing/).
+You can read more about it [here](https://realpython.com/python-testing/).
 1. Review the output from running the test.
 This will let you know whether your code produces the expected results.